AFP-Medialab/twint-wrapper/Readme.md

 * Change password: <your google application generated password>  (password is stored encrypted locally)
 * Security: TLS

-To use your google account as a SMTP Gateway, you must enable 2 factors authentication in your account
+To use your google account as a SMTP Gateway, you must [turn on 2-step Verification](https://support.google.com/accounts/answer/185839) in your account
 * Account
 * Security
-* Activate 2 factor Authentication
+* Turn on 2-step verification

-Create an application password:
+Add an access to your local FusionAuth by creating [an application password](https://support.google.com/accounts/answer/185833?hl=en)

 * Account
 * Security
 * Application password
 * Other -> Give a Name -> Generated
-* Copy paste the generated password to FusionAuth Email configuration
+* Copy paste the generated password to FusionAuth Email configuration.